-In 2016 clinically led internal demand and capacity modelling work identified significant opportunities to repatriate outpatient and day case activity into Powys, to reduce unnecessary travel out of county.
-There is a growing evidence base to support a shift of services from secondary care to primary and community through clinical led pathway redesign.
-This would further utilise the two state of the art theatres based in mid and south Powys, creating potential opportunities to develop surgical services within the Newtown area.
+In 2016, clinically led internal demand and capacity modelling work identified significant opportunities to repatriate outpatient and day case activity into Powys, to reduce unnecessary travel out of county.
+There is a growing evidence base to support a shift of services from secondary care to primary and community through clinically led pathway redesign.
+This would further utilise the two state of the art theatres based in mid and south Powys, creating potential opportunities to further develop surgical services.